hygull/fastapi-kickstart-guide/README.md

 - A Database error occurred (If VPN is not connected OR internet is too slow).
 - Detail not found (If wrong FastAPI app is running and we are hitting the API).
-- Not handling exception throws "Internal Server Error"
+- Internal Server Error (Not handling an exception inside the endpoint function throws this).

 ### Notes

-- Not returning anything from endpoint returns null response
+- Not returning anything from endpoint returns null response.

+### API/FastAPI specific keywords

+- Path
+- Route
+- Route definition
+- Endpoint
+- HTTP method/verb
+- Path parameters
+- Query parameters

 ### References